Ineichen-Group/PsyNamic/README.md

 This includes named entity recognition and single-/multilabel classification via fine-tuned BERT-based models.

 This repository includes two submodule:
-.

-|-- PsyNamic-Webapp --> the webapp written in dash
+`|-- PsyNamic-Webapp`: the webapp written in dash

-|-- PsyNamic-Prodigy --> the dockerized prodigy setup used for annotating data
+`|-- PsyNamic-Prodigy`: the dockerized prodigy setup used for annotating data

 ## How to install